“Your Prep Is Clean.” — My First Real Vinyl Wrap Installation

 But inside those few sentences

-were 23 years of field experience.
+were 23 years of vinyl wrap installation experience.

 That day,